Electrodynamic testing machines

 For torsional testing, a custom setup was developed.

 Mammary implant fatigue testing

-INNOPROOF is testing breast implants according to ISO 14607: 2018 Annex C.1 on two 12-station testing machines.
+INNOPROOF is testing breast implants according to ISO 14607: 2018 Annex C.1 on four 12-station testing machines.
 Under a static load of 50 N, shear stresses are applied to the implants by means of an electrically driven moving plate over 6,500,000 cycles.
 The test benches operate with a frequency of 3.3 Hz, as required by the standard.